KyleRobins/KyleRobins/README.md

 # 👨🏾‍💻 Kyle Robins 🌩️

-**`Digital Nomad ( A Developer who can actaully create graphics and logics(Fullstack🤓)/Cloud Architect/Creator)`**
+**`Digital Nomad ( A Developer who can actually create graphics and logic (Fullstack🤓)/Cloud Architect/Creator)`**

-I'm a kenyan full-stack developer and content creator with a vision of building my version of the digital world one step at a time.
+I'm a Kenyan full-stack developer and content creator with a vision of building my version of the digital world one step at a time.
 Also Making learning fun through content creation.
-From ideation and planning to a published video, I publish content on my YouTube channel "[Kyle Robins][youtube]" road to 500 subscribers.(Walk Slow but sure 🔔)
+From ideation and planning to a published video, I publish content on my YouTube channel "[Kyle Robins][youtube]" road to 500 subscribers.
+(Walk Slow but sure 🔔)

    <p align="left">
       <a href="https://www.youtube.com/@kylerobins?sub_confirmation=1">